PRO-2684/gadgets/GM_config/README.md

 #### `prop.input`

-> `(prop, orig) => input`
+> `(prop, orig, desc) => input`

 How to get user input.
 Expected a string (built-in input method) or a function (invoked when user clicks the menu item).
-It **accepts the name of config item and returns user input**.
 If not specified by both `prop.input` and `$default.input`, `prompt` will be used, i.e. ask for user input using `prompt()`.
 Note that "user input value" does not necessarily have to be actually input by user, it can be provided by script. (e.g. built-in input method `current`).

+Arguments of the function:

+- `prop`: The id of the config item
+- `orig`: Current value
+- `desc`: The config description of the config item

-Built-in input methods:
+Built-in input functions:

 - `prompt`: Ask for user input using `prompt()` (default value)
 - `current`: Current value will be used as user input (Usually used with `prop.processor=not` so as to create a switch, or with custom `processor` to create a generator)